matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Lobby-Signup.jpg)

-An email address is required to create a Nanome account
+An email address is required to create a Nanome account.

 **Terms & Conditions**: https://nanome.ai/terms/